MarcelMeurer/LogAnalytics-for-Citrix-and-RDS/README.md

 - Set the retention time of your workspace (default: 360 days)
 - Test the agent and Azure Monitor
 - Analyze your data
 - Decide if you will continue the Azure Monitor Agent in the community edition or if you want to run fully supported, including premium features, updates, and support for building KUSTO queries.
-Visit [sepago Shop](https://shop.sepago.de/product/?id=1E79F2B5-7514-4AEB-B092-63365BBAAE1E) for more information.
+Visit [sepago Shop](https://shop.sepago.de/product/?id=1E79F2B5-7514-4AEB-B092-63365BBAAE1E) for more information or get your special quote from [sales@sepago.de](mailto:sales@sepago.de).